Private API

 ).

-The tether frame is a spherical coordinate system defined by elevation and azimuth angles.
+The tether frame is a local spherical coordinate system:

 SymbolicAWEModels.calc_R_v_w